maialenz/WetPaws/README.md

     - A section with boxes to display reviews of customers who already used one or more services, containing pictures of dogs previously cared for to give a real and trust inducing reviews.
   - Contact form:
-    - Must fields will be required so the business can offer a more personalised service to the user sending a business inquiry.
+    - Some fields will be required so the business can offer a more personalised service to the user sending a business inquiry.
+These are: name, Surname. email address, home address, town, eircode, and dog's name.
-    - will require to fill fields of Name, Surname, dog's name, email adress (to be able to contact the user querie), service type to enquire about and a text input field for further information to be asked to the company.
+    - The user will be asked to fill fields of Name, Surname, dog's name, email address (to be able to contact the user querie), home address (to make sure our services are available in the user's area) service type to enquire about and a text input field for further information to be asked to the company.
     - A call to action button to send the information to the company, linked to another page with feedback regarding their submition.

 - **Footer:** it will be repeated in all the pages for consistency and good user experience
+  - Contact details: owners email and phone number
   - Social Links:
     - Linked icons to social media platforms.
     - They'll open in a separate blank page for the users' comfort.
     - Color changing hover feature for
-  - Owners name and email address
+  - Owners name and business location.
-  - Contact details

 ---